ricardo460/fermat-org/api-server/README.md

 * **p2p-network-visualization** which has all the logic that is used to plot the Fermat p2p network that includes servers, clients, each client wallets etc.

 * **platform-visualization** It contains the logic that is responsible for plotting the repository Fermat.
+	* **books** contains documentation of fermat in PDF format and in a normal version and BIG.
+	* **common** it contains the libraries used in the project.
+	* **images** it contains all the images used in the page properly sorted.
+	* **node_modules** it is created by Node.js when installing gulp.
+(Gulp.js is a build system to automate common development tasks, such as minification of JavaScript, recharge browser, image compression, syntax validation code and a myriad of other tasks)
+	* **src** it contains the source files, each representing a class and is the main viewer.js.
+Gulp reviews each time you change one of these files and generates the final main.js file, this is using the page.
+	* **config_map.json [file]** it contains information on how they set the different views of the page (table, workflow, architecture, learn, etc.).
+If this file is changed the navigational structure is modified.
+	* **gulpfile** it is the configuration file gulp.
+	* **images.json** it contains a list of all images that are in the images folder.
+This is to preload all the images while the page loads, so that no black boxes or sheets without displaying images because they have not downloaded yet.
+	* **package.json** it is the configuration file of Node.js and has a list of applications it (in this case only gulp)